 Fishing is fun and a great activity for all ages.
-Don't worry if you are a newbie to fishing: you only need to know the basics to get yourself or your children started with a great lifelong hobby (and we can always use an excuse get out of the house!)
+Don't worry if you are a newbie to fishing: you only need to know the basicsopens a new window to get yourself or your children started with a great lifelong hobby (and we can always use an excuse get out of the house!)

 There are plenty of good fishing spots all around town, from small ponds to big lakes and reservoirs.
 If you're looking to get out on a boat to fish, you can hit up one of these nearby reservoirs.

-Quincy Reservoir is a popular fishing spot for trout, largemouth bass, perch and crappie.
+Quincy Reservoiropens a new window is a popular fishing spot for trout, largemouth bass, perch and crappie.
 They have a boat launch and rental (non-motorized only) and a fishing dock.
 You'll need a pass to enter the reservoir (not a state park).

-Aurora Reservoir is another popular fishing spot for trout, walleye, smallmouth bass and perch.
+Aurora Reservoiropens a new window is another popular fishing spot for trout, walleye, smallmouth bass and perch.
 Non-motorized boats are allowed and kayak rentals are available.
 They also have a swim beach and other activities.
 You'll need a pass to enter the reservoir (not a state park).

-Chatfield Reservoir has a healthy population of trout and bass.
+Chatfield Reservoiropens a new window has a healthy population of trout and bass.
 You'll also find walleye, channel catfish, perch, crappie, bluegill, sunfish and carp.
-The lake is open to boating and there is a marina where you can rent fishing boats, a campground and a swim beach (closed for 2018).
+The lake is open to boating and there is a marina where you can rent fishing boats, a campground and a swim beach.

-Cherry Creek Reservoir offers good fishing for wiper, largemouth bass, trout and walleye.
+Cherry Creek Reservoiropens a new window offers good fishing for wiper, largemouth bass, trout and walleye.
 They also have a swim beach, camping, marina and tons of other activities.

 Borrow one of our State Parks Passes for entry into Chatfield and Cherry Creek State Parks.